 Clarion Partners manages more than $40 bn. in high-quality commercial real estate in private equity and debt strategies across the risk return spectrum.
 The Firm invests in the Americas and portfolios are generally well-diversified by property type and geography.
 With offices in the U.S., Latin America and the U.K., Clarion seeks to generate superior investment returns and create value for its institutional clients.

 Clark Construction Group is one of the nation’s most experienced and respected providers of construction services.
 With annual revenue in excess of $4 billion, Clark is consistently ranked among the country’s largest construction companies.
 Headquartered in Bethesda, Md., Clark has regional offices that are strategically located to serve the needs of our clients.

-Colliers International is a global leader in commercial real estate services, with over 13,500 professionals operating out of more than 482 offices in 62 countries.
-A subsidiary of FirstService Corporation, Colliers International delivers a full range of services to real estate users, owners and investors worldwide, including global corporate solutions, brokerage, property and asset management, hotel investment sales and consulting, valuation, consulting and appraisal services, mortgage banking and insightful research.
+Colliers International is a global leader in commercial real estate services, with more than 16,300 professionals operating out of 502 offices in 67 countries.
+Colliers delivers a full range of services to real estate occupiers, owners and investors worldwide, including global corporate solutions, brokerage, property and asset management, hotel investment sales and consulting, valuation, consulting and appraisal services, mortgage banking and insightful research.